Gugulethu-Nyoni/formique/README.md

 Formique is also available in additional formats like **ESM (ES Modules)** and **IIFE (Immediately Invoked Function Expression)** for specific use cases.
 For most projects, we recommend using **UMD** for browser contexts and **ESM** for Node.js environments.
 Refer to the Formique CDN for all available formats.

 Include the CSS and import Formique in the head section of your HTML file as shown above.

+If you want use the provided `CSS` please include this CDN link in your page head section:

+`<!-- Formique CSS for styling -->
+  <link rel="stylesheet" href="https://unpkg.com/formique-css@1.0.13/formique-css.css" />`

 3. Define form container somewhere in the html body: